 This article is all about FREE fun water play locations and places with water features that are fun and entertaining, including free water parks for Brisbane Kids and places for families built around the concept of water.
-As Brisbane parents we understand you need options that don’t cost a lot of money, that get the kids outside and cater for a range of ages and swimming ability.
+As Brisbane parents, we understand you need options that don’t cost a lot of money, get the kids outside and cater for a range of ages and swimming abilities.

 Many Brisbane Leisure Centres and Public Swimming Pools now feature loads of water play features, making them very similar to a water park.
 These locations can be found on our list of swimming pools.

 Water play and swim in the city | Enjoy the Parklands | Numerous dining opportunities

 South Bank Lagoon is definitely one of the best water parks for Brisbane Kids.
 It’s a free water park and it is located right in the middle of the city.
 Surrounded by parklands, and right next to the Wheel of Brisbane, you will find a WOW playground at South Bank and a WOW Aquativity water play place for your Brisbane Kids to enjoy.
 With BBQ facilities and amenities, this is a great day out for the whole family.

 The South Bank Lagoon itself is big, with a man-made beach, and has an array of fun fountains as well as varying water depths.
 It is also patrolled by lifeguards seven days a week throughout the warmer months and, best of all, overlooks the majestic Brisbane City.
 Any Brisbane Kid would be impressed by this water play place as would any adult!

 Water play at the bay | BBQ | Playground fun | Lounging around